-As an ecommerce marketer, you’re likely spending much time and resources driving traffic to your online store, growing an email list, and reducing cart abandonment.
+As an ecommerce marketer, you’re likely spending much time and resources driving traffic to your product pages, growing an email list, and reducing cart abandonment.

-But not the ones that make people reach for the close button right away.
+When I say popups, I don't mean the ones that make people reach for the close button right away, though.

 I’m talking about timely and personalized popups that are tailored to your visitors’ needs.

 Let’s take a look at 11 proven ways of using popups to engage your website visitors and turn them into email subscribers, first-time buyers, and repeat customers—without annoying them or hurting their browsing experience.

 11 Popup Use Cases You Need to Know

 9. Offer Guides